Philodendron Brasil: How to Grow and Care Guide

 Sunlight

-Your Philodendron Brasil loves bright, indirect light to keep its striking lime-green variegation bold and vibrant.
+Your philodendron hederaceum brasil loves bright, indirect light to keep its striking lime-green variegation bold and vibrant.
 Place it near an east or north-facing window where sunlight is filtered but not harsh.
 Direct afternoon sun can scorch the delicate leaves, while too little light makes vines leggy and leaves plain green.

 Humidity